-Q. What is the deadline for completing the 2009/10 Certificate?

-A. The deadline for completing the 2009/10 Certificate and sending it to the host PCT/LHB would normally be the 28th of February 2011.
-However taking account of the delay in releasing it the deadline has been extended.
-Please make every effort to have it completed by Easter 2011.

-Q. Is the deadline a strict deadline?

-A. Usually, yes.

-Q. Where should the Certificate be sent?

-A. To the Provider's host/commissioning PCT or LHB.

-Q. What is a host PCT/LHB?

-A. The host PCT/LHB in respect of a GP Provider is the commissioning PCT/LHB.
-Therefore a GP Provider with several Practices/Centres may have more than one host PCT/LHB.

-In respect of a non-GP Provider the host PCT/LHB is always the commissioning PCT/LHB.

-Q. Why do I have to complete the Certificate on an annual basis?

-A. A Provider's pensionable pay is based on their NHS income, less expenses.
-Therefore the only way to measure a Provider's pensionable pay is for them to complete an individual Certificate.

-Q. I have retired from my Provider post; do I still have to complete the Certificate?

-A. Yes, if you were in 'pensionable employment' during 2009/10.
+- Q. What is the deadline for completing the 2010/11 Limited Company Certificate? - A. The deadline for completing the 2010/11 Certificate and sending it to the host PCT/LHB has been extended to Friday the 4th of May 2012. - Q. Where should the Certificate be sent? - A. To the Provider's commissioning PCT or LHB. - Q. What is a host PCT/LHB? - A. The host PCT/LHB in respect of a GP Provider is the commissioning PCT/LHB.
+Therefore a GP Provider with several Practices/Centres may have more than one host PCT/LHB. - In respect of a non-GP Provider the host PCT/LHB is always the commissioning PCT/LHB. - Q. Why do I have to complete the Certificate on an annual basis? - A. A Provider's pensionable pay is based on their NHS income, less expenses.
+Therefore the only way to measure a Provider's pensionable pay is for them to complete an individual Certificate. - Q. I have retired from my Provider post; do I still have to complete the Certificate? - A. Yes, if you were in 'pensionable employment' during 2010/11.

-You may also complete the Certificate solely for the purposes of establishing the seniority allowance even if you were not an active Scheme member in 2009/10.
+You may also complete the Certificate solely for the purposes of establishing the seniority allowance even if you were not an active Scheme member in 2010/11 however this is not a legal requirement.

-Q. What happens if I don't complete the Certificate?

-A. GP (and non-GP) Providers are legally bound to complete the Certificate.
-Not completing it Certificate will have a detrimental effect on their (and their dependents) NHS pension benefits and any seniority allowance.

-Q. My accounting year-end is 5 April.
+- Q. What happens if I don't complete the Certificate? - A. GP (and non-GP) Providers are legally bound to complete the Certificate.
+Not completing it Certificate will have a detrimental effect on their (and their dependents) NHS pension benefits and any seniority allowance. - Q. My accounting year-end is 5 April.
 This falls after the NHS Pension Year of 31 March in a fiscal year.
-Do I still include my tax return entries on the certificate for a period that finishes 5 days earlier?
+Do I still include my tax return entries on the certificate for a period that finishes 5 days earlier? - A. The 31st of March is the NHS Pension Scheme 'year end' however the tax 'year end' is the 5th of April.
+To all intents and purposes, the '5 day' difference can be ignored.

-A. 31 March is the NHS Pension Scheme 'year end' corresponding to the tax 'year end'.
-Whilst the tax year finishes on 5 April each year, the NHS Pension Scheme 'year end' finishes on 31 March each year.
-To all intents and purposes, the '5 day' difference between these dates can be ignored.
-This prevents anomalous treatment whereby an accounting year ended 5 April 2010 falls into the tax year 2009/10, but not into the NHS Pension Scheme year ended 31 March 2010.
-Because an accounts year ended 5 April falls into the tax year, this will also be deemed to fall into the Pension Scheme year.
-The golden rule is that the tax return entries form the basis of the pensionable pay.
+The golden rule is that the tax return forms the basis of the pensionable pay.

-Q. I am a non-GP Provider; do I still complete the Certificate?
+- Q. I am a non-GP Provider; do I still complete the Certificate? - A. Yes.

-A. Yes.
 Every non-GP Provider must complete the Certificate annually.
-As non-GP Providers are classed by the Scheme as 'whole time Officers' (regardless of the hours they work) they can only be 'pensionable' in one post and therefore may only be required to complete one Certificate.
-By virtue that non-GP Providers are classed as whole-time they must decide, after seeking expert advice, which of their NHS posts should be pensionable.

-Q. I am a GP Provider in two or more separate Practices/Centres; do I need to complete two Certificates?

-A. Yes, even if the Practices are located within the same PCT/LHB boundary.

-Q. I am a GP Provider; do I have to complete more than one Certificate if I had more than one host PCT or LHB in the same year?
+As non-GP Providers are classed by the Scheme as 'whole-time Officers' (regardless of the hours they work) they can only be 'pensionable' though in one Practice/Centre and therefore are only required to complete one Certificate.
+By virtue that non-GP Providers are classed as whole-time they must decide, after seeking expert advice, which of their NHS posts should be pensionable. - Q. I am a GP Provider in two or more separate Practices/Centres; do I need to complete two Certificates? - A. Yes, even if the Practices are located within the same PCT/LHB boundary. - Q. I am a GP Provider; do I have to complete more than one Certificate if I had more than one host PCT or LHB in the same year?